Meet Our Testing Team

 Heavyweight Sleepers – More than 230 lbs.

-Due to the high degree of responsiveness coming from its latex hybrid construction, the Bloom is capable of supporting most heavier sleepers.
+Due to the high degree of responsiveness coming from its latex hybrid construction, Bloom models with firm (7) feels are capable of supporting most heavier sleepers.
 Side and back sleepers should be sufficiently supported while only moderately sinking into the mattress.
-Heavier stomach sleepers will likely find the surface to be supportive enough to support their midsections, but may need something a bit firmer.
+Heavier stomach sleepers should also find the surface to be supportive enough to support their midsections.

 Pricing and Discounts